The Kindling Project

 Monica explains what holding a mirror to herself and others looks like.
 In other words, Monica takes us down her path of vulnerability, humility, and overall badassery to truly show up in life.

-https://togetherjoy.com/.
+Get to know our favorite girl with a pen by subscribing to her blog: https://togetherjoy.com/.
 Learn more about The Kindling Project at our website: https://www.thekindlingproject.com/ and join our Facebook group for women looking for that extra kindling to start their next big fire!
 The Kindling Project - Ignite.
 The Kindling Project is sponsored by Memora, an experience design agency that creates memorable brand experiences.
 Memora is offering our listeners a FREE 30-minute brand consultation.
 Schedule yours now.

 Take Action Now!